 While an undergraduate degree in exercise science may be a good introduction to this career field, the U.S. Bureau of Labor Statistics (BLS) indicates that a graduate degree is necessary to become a physical therapist (www.bls.gov).
 According to the BLS, every state in the U.S. requires working physical therapists to be licensed.
 Requirements for this license vary by state, and may include passing the National Physical Therapy Examination and taking continuing education classes.
 Physical therapists earned a median annual income of $81,030, according to the BLS in 2013.

 Sports Medicine Physician

 Sports teams of all kinds require physicians trained in the treatment and prevention of injuries associated with sports, including bone, joint and muscle injuries.
 Sports physicians also help athletes with conditions like asthma that are not caused by sport, but impact athletic performance.
 A sports physician may evaluate a player's predisposition to injuries and his ability to participate in the sport before joining the team and after a major injury.

 A degree in exercise science alone isn't sufficient preparation for this career.
 Sports medicine doctors need to attend medical school and earn their medical license before practicing medicine.
 Some medical degree programs may allow students to focus their studies on sports medicine topics like orthopedics and exercise nutrition.
-According to Salary.com data from August 2010, a sports medicine physician can earn a salary ranging from $173,766-$310,093.
+According to the BLS, family and general practitioners, including those practicing in sports medicine, earned a median annual income of $176,530 as of May 2013.